 I say that Dumbledore had already figured out that there had to be more than one of them, and he knew that it was going to turn out to be a “significant” magical number of them.
 Dumbledore, unlike Riddle may not have ever studied Divination, but I’ll bet you anything you please that they both studied Arithmancy.
 That factor alone had probably already narrowed Dumbledore’s theory down to a choice between either 3 or 7.
 I think Albus already suspected it was probably 7, Slughorn’s memory just confirmed it.

-But when he showed up looking like a molten wax image after spending a decade off the map, Albus must have started wondering what he’d been up to, and just what use he might have put those three valuable and historic artifacts he had managed to purloin before he disappeared (by that time Albus would have spoken to Morfin Gaunt and known about the ring).
+But when he showed up looking like a melting wax image after spending a decade off the map, Albus must have started wondering what he’d been up to, and just what use he might have put those three valuable and historic artifacts he had managed to purloin before he disappeared (by that time Albus would have spoken to Morfin Gaunt and known about the missing ring).
 If Albus knew enough about the subject of Horcruxes to get it banned when he wasn’t even Headmaster yet, he probably knows at least as much about them as Tom Riddle.
-Possibly more.
+Probably more.

 Which to Albus may have been a hint right there that he was up against a soul in multiple parts.
 Tom was greedy enough to turn every significant artifact he could get his hands on to his own use.
 A 3-part soul might have been significant enough to satisfy him.
 But that would have meant that he had only used two of the stolen artifacts for Horcruxes.
 And Albus knew Tom well enough to know that he wouldn’t have been able to resist taking “possession” of all three.
 4, 5, and 6, are not magically “significant” enough numbers to suit Tom Riddle’s opinion of himself.
 So he was almost certainly aiming for 7.

-The only question was whether he had attained it yet.
-Once Albus had figured that out, and had given it some hard consideration, by HBP Albus provisionally suspected that at the time of his defeat, Tom had still been at least one short.
+The only question left was whether he had attained it yet.
+Once Albus had figured that out, and had given it some hard consideration, by HBP Albus provisionally suspected that at the time of his first defeat, Tom had still been at least one short.